-1. A hydraulic dredge or hopper dredge would be used to excavate the borrow material from the borrow area.
+1. A hydraulic dredge would be used to excavate the borrow material from the borrow area.
 The material would be transported using a pipeline delivery system to the berm and dune restoration site.
 Subsequently, final grading would be accomplished using standard construction equipment.